From Saturnalia to Rome’s Carnevale Today

 The modern carnival has even included the famous Candles Feast or “Festa dei moccoletti”, a group game which used to conclude the Roman Catholic Carnival.
 The feast took place at sunset on the evening of Mardì Gras.
 Participants wore decorative masks and carried a lit candle or a lantern, trying to maintain their flame while simultaneously attempting to extinguish other participant’s lanterns.
 If your flame went out, you were forced to take off your mask.

 Some Carnival celebrations have revived in the rest of Italy too.
-Since its reinstatement in 1979, Venice’s Carnival has brought revelers to canals for parades in which colorful floats dance on water and acrobats twirl and balance on tightropes.
+Since its reinstatement in 1979, Venice’s Carnival has brought revellers to canals for parades in which colorful floats dance on water and acrobats twirl and balance on tightropes.
 Decorative masks and costumes shroud the city in mystery.
-The regions of Sardinia and Piedmont are also known for their celebrations, which include similar events involving horses, shiny masks, and elaborate costumes.
+The regions of Piedmont and Sicily are also known for their celebrations, which include similar events involving shiny masks, and elaborate costumes.